Microflash/rehype-starry-night/README.md

 ### Example: using all `starry-night` grammars

 By default, this plugin uses the [common](https://github.com/wooorm/starry-night?tab=readme-ov-file#common) grammars provided by `starry-night`.
-You can import [all](https://github.com/wooorm/starry-night?tab=readme-ov-file#all) to highlight the code in languages not included in the common grammars.
+You can import [all](https://github.com/wooorm/starry-night?tab=readme-ov-file#all) grammars to highlight the code in languages not included in the common grammars.

 Say, you have the following codeblock in `index.md`: